The SumUp story

 Innovation from within

 Adaptability requires innovation, and to be scalable, innovation needs to happen spontaneously and systemically within the organisation.
 We owe much of SumUp’s success to cultivating a culture of innovation.
-We do that by setting the bar high and challenging ourselves to figure out a way to clear it.
+We do that by setting the bar high and challenging ourselves to figure out how to clear it.
 Wild ideas and creative solutions are encouraged.
 We keep a constant stable of loonshots that we invest in, even where doing so goes against conventional “business sense”.
 If you have a great idea for how to help SumUp achieve its vision, we want to support you in going for it.

 Small, autonomous and cross-functional teams